lgcarriedo/infiniteJest/infiniteJestNotes.md

 I just looked at the source.
 And it should be pretty easy to just copy the source page for each page and use pattern matching for content between ```<b></b>``` tags.

+##Notes on why in the project

+I have been absorbing information on Python for about a year, but I never really built anything with it.
+I had an idea of data structure and syntax, but could never really find the motivation to build anything.
+I think this is partly because all the programming I had to do, I could do in R, so I never really wanted to take the extra time to learn it.
+Another problem is I am just so sick of DNA.
+I am sick of the many combinations of four letters.
+I love the bigger picture of bioinformatic analysis using sequencing data, but god is it boring to learn a language with.

+Then came an idea, that I had never thought before, I don't have to learn Python with sequencing data.
+I don't have to learn all programming in the context of bioinformatics.
+So what is a large plain text file I could use?
+Yes.
+Infinite Jest.
+Infinite Jest is a mamoth piece of beautifuly complex literature.
+The world in Infinite Jest is deeply rooted in my heart, I love these words.
+I am not alone in this fasination, there are people all over the internet finding connections, making extensive notes, analyzing this text, but from my searches, no one has delved into the patterns.